Taylor Swift's Eras Tour at Levi's Stadium: Everything you need to know before you go

 According to ABC7 News Meteorologist Drew Tuma, there definitely won't be any midnight rain but it's a forecast you know all too well for the month of July.

-You can expect temps in the 60s with the sun setting around 8:20 p.m. so you may need a cardigan.
+You can expect temps in the 60s with the sun setting around 8:20 p.m. so you may need an old cardigan.

 What you can and cannot bring into Levi's Stadium